SecRef*: Securely Sharing Mutable References Between Verified and Unverified Code in F*: Key Ideas of

-We used this representation for instance to write the following unverified homework that sorts a linked list, which takes as argument the three operations and combines them freely.\footnote{We elided the proof of termination, which is needed since for simplicity our work assumes that state is the only side-effect.\ca{should we disclose also universe handling?}\ch{Only if there's anything interesting happening}} \tbd{We used \secrefstar{} to link this homework with the autograder and test on multiple inputs that this implementation is sorting linked lists. }
+We call this representation, a \textit{polymorphic interface}, and we used it for instance to write the following unverified homework that sorts a linked list, which takes as argument the three operations and combines them freely.\footnote{We elided the use of fuel to have a proof of termination, which is needed since for simplicity our work assumes that state is the only side effect.
+The full implementation is in the artifact.}

-The abstract predicates are also used for specifying the homework in the target language,\ch{+on line 6 above} and we explain how \fstar{} shows that the homework satisfies its post-condition, even if it is abstract.
+The abstract predicates are also used for specifying the homework in the target language,\ch{+on line 6 above}, and we explain how \fstar{} shows that the homework satisfies its post-condition, even if it is abstract.
 The first conjunct of the post-condition is about the preorder on heaps $\hrel$, which is satisfied because all our 3 operations ensure that the heap evolves according to $\hrel$, which is a reflexive and transitive relation.
-The second conjunct about global invariant $\inv$ is satisfied because it is required in the pre-condition of \ls{target_student_hw}, and then every operation requires and ensures this invariant.
+The second conjunct about global invariant $\inv$ is satisfied because it is required in the pre-condition of \ls{poly_student_hw}, and then every operation requires and ensures this invariant.
 The third and last conjunct states that any reference that is returned has to satisfy predicate $\prref$.
 This conjunct is satisfied because a reference can be allocated (which ensures $\prref$), read from the heap (which ensures $\prref$), or is received from the outside, which is also guaranteed because of the pre-condition requiring that the input linked list satisfies $\prref$.
-The pre-condition and the post-condition of \ls{target_student_hw} ensure that every reference that crosses the verified-unverified boundary satisfies the predicate $\prref$ .
+The pre-condition and the post-condition of \ls{poly_student_hw} ensure that every reference that crosses the verified-unverified boundary satisfies the predicate $\prref$.

-We therefore claim that this is an appropriate representation for stateful unverified code shallowly embedded in \fstar{}.
-To make it even more apparent, in the artifact we also have a syntactic representation, a small deeply embedded lambda calculus with first-order ML-style references, and we show a total (back)translation function in \fstar{} from any well-typed syntactic lambda-calculus expression to the shallowly embedded representation with abstract predicates.